Poonia murders: Crime

 Relu Ram Poonia (age 50), his second wife Krishna (age 41), his daughter Priyanka (age 16), his son Sunil (age 23), his daughter-in-law Shakuntala (age 20), his grandson Lokesh (age 4), and his two granddaughters Shivani (age 2) and Preeti (age 3 months) were murdered at their farmhouse in Litani on the night of 23 August 2001, while they were asleep.
 Sonia, Relu Ram and Krishna's daughter, murdered the family by bludgeoning them with a heavy metal rod.
 The bodies were found in various locations inside the two-storey mansion when a servant arrived in the morning to take Lokesh to his school bus.
 Shakuntala was gagged, and her hands were tied, while no other signs of resistance by other family members was noted.
 Sonia consumed insecticide and was found unconscious the next morning and admitted to hospital at Barwala.
-She had a suicide note that stated that she had killed her father because he did not love her.
+She was found to have a suicide note that stated she had killed her father because he did not love her.

 The previous night, Sonia had brought Priyanka to the farmhouse from a hostel to celebrate her birthday.
 Firecrackers were set off at midnight and servants mentioned that they saw Sonia come down to the garage and take away an iron rod.
 Later at around 4.45 a.m IST, Sonia drove away in a Tata Sumo returning in a few minutes.
 The servants informed police that they suspected that she left to drop off her husband from the crime scene.
 When police investigated, traces of opium were found in the kheer (rice pudding) that the family had consumed at dinner.

 Family

-Relu Ram Poonia was elected legislator to the Barwala assembly segment as an Independent candidate in 1996.
-He had funded the Lok Dal's publicity campaigns and there was speculation that he would run for the party, but he did not.
-He contested the election as an independent candidate and gained a majority from sympathy votes.
-Post elections he provided support to the government formed by the Haryana Vikas Party headed by Chief Minister Bansi Lal.
+Relu Ram Poonia was elected as a legislator to the Haryana Legislative Assembly from the Barwala constituency as an Independent candidate in 1996.
+He had funded the Lok Dal's publicity campaigns and there was speculation that he would run for the party but he contested the election as an independent candidate instead.
+After his election he provided support to the government formed by the Haryana Vikas Party headed by Chief Minister Bansi Lal.
 He was born into a poor family but earned his wealth through the marketing of bitumen and oil on the black market for industrial usage in the Faridabad area.
 He invested in agricultural land and built a mansion at his native village Litani.
 Using the wealth he had accumulated, he made charitable contributions to local groups.
 He was known to have had cordial relations with the politicians Chaudhary Devi Lal and Om Prakash Chautala.